 Like most things, having the right equipment results in a superior finished product.
 That holds true for having the right pump for FDA-compliant fluid and material processing.
 FDA-compliant diaphragm pumps are used in many food and beverage industry applications, including transferring and batching materials and fluids of various viscosities such as sugar, dough, juice concentrate, sauces, jellies, jams, beer and wine.
-Whether it's injecting food products into molds, dispensing sauces and syrups into mixing tanks, or transferring and filtering beer, wine or distilled spirits, FDA-compliant pumps are a necessity for processing food and beverages.
+Whether it's injecting food products into molds, dispensing sauces and syrups into mixing tanks, or transferring and filtering beer or wine, FDA-compliant pumps are a necessity for processing food and beverages.

-Industries that manufacture products within sanitation and health sensitive environments rely on FDA-compliant air-operated diaphragm (AOD) pumps for processing that will ensure quality retention and consistency takes place.
-In addition to the food and beverage industry, the cosmetics, pharmaceutical and pet food industries also utilize FDA-compliant pumps.
-These pumps can deliver greater efficiencies for companies looking to improve and expand productivity to maximize their bottom line.
+Industries that manufacture products within sanitation and health sensitive environments rely on FDA-compliant air-operated diaphragm (AOD) pumps to ensure quality and product consistency.
+In addition to the food and beverage industry, the cosmetics, pharmaceutical and pet food industries also use FDA-compliant pumps.
+These pumps deliver greater efficiencies for companies looking to improve and expand productivity to maximize their bottom line.